Fast, secure, risk-free booking guaranteed.

 Backpacking is one of the best ways to unwind and get in sync with nature, but there’s a bit of a learning curve if you want to go out on your own.
 Join an expert guide and like-minded women on this 4-day tour of the Pacific Crest Trail—or rather, just one spectacular part of it—and learn all there is to know about backpacking.
 Find out about the preparation process, wilderness survival, Leave No Trace principles, camp setup, nutrition on the trail, and so much more.

-Your backpacking adventure begins at your guide’s office, where you’ll meet the rest of your team.
+Your backpacking adventure begins at your guide’s office, where you’ll meet the rest of your team at 8:00 am.
 You’ll get dropped off at the trailhead, after which it’s just you, your guide and your group in the woods of the Pacific Northwest!

 Meals: Lunch and dinner